hihumanzone/Gemini-Pro-Chat-Interface/README.md

 ## To-Do list

 ### Not finished
-- a better implementation for sanitization
+- a better implementation for sanitization (I really need some help with this)
 - refactor CSS code
 - refactor javascript code